Camaldolese: Communities of nuns

 Soon after the various communities established by St. Romuald began to develop, communities of nuns desired to share in this reform.
 Beginning under the guidance of Blessed Rudolph II, third Prior General of Camaldoli, they were accepted into the life of the Congregation.
 He founded the Monastery of San Pietro di Luco in Mugello near Florence to establish the model of their "Little Rule" in 1086.

 At their zenith, only ten monasteries of nuns were a part of the Order.
 There were many small monasteries, however, which followed the Camaldolese Rule but were subject to local bishops.
 Of those who form a part of the Congregation of the Holy Hermitage, their Motherhouse is the Abbey of St. Anthony the Abbot in Rome, where the abbess lives.

-The Camaldolese nuns ended up mostly in Italy and Poland in Złoczew.
+Over time the Camaldolese nuns came to be concentrated mostly in Italy and in Poland, in Złoczew.
 A few foundations, though, have been made in other countries.
 In France, a monastery of nuns was established by Polish nuns of the Order but it is on the verge of closure, with just one nun in residence.
 A monastery has been founded in Tanzania, which is currently flourishing.

 Founded in 1979 by three Sisters, in Windsor, New York, Transfiguration Monastery became formally affiliated with the Camaldolese Benedictine Congregation in 1986.
 Sister Mary Donald Corcoran, O.S.B.
 Cam., has served as prioress since its foundation, which she made with two companions, Sisters Placid (a former recluse from France) and Jean Marie Pearse, a native of the region.
 For practical reasons, they have begun the process of changing their affiliation to an American Benedictine congregation, while still retaining Camaldolese traditions.

 Modern era

 The Benedictine Camaldolese order extended its presence to the United States in 1958 with the founding of Immaculate Heart Hermitage, more commonly called New Camaldoli Hermitage, in the Santa Lucia Mountains of Big Sur, California.
 New Camaldoli Hermitage later established a daughter house, Incarnation Monastery in Berkeley, California.
 Fr.
 Cyprian Consiglio is the current Prior at New Camadoli Hermitage of Big Sur.

 The Camaldolese Hermits of Monte Corona established the Holy Family Hermitage in Bloomingdale, Ohio.
 For several years, there was also a small community, Epiphany Monastery, in New Boston, New Hampshire, which was closed in 1998.

 There are Camaldolese communities in India, Brazil, and Tanzania, among others.

-An ecumenical Christian community of Camaldolese hermits is present in various countries throughout the world and is known as the Community of Solitude (CoS).
+An ecumenical Christian community of Camaldolese solitaries is present in various countries throughout the world and is known as the Community of Solitude (CoS).
 The Camaldolese Oblate Community of Australasia is another ecumenical community.